vuejsdevelopers/printbay/README.md

-# Full-Stack - Vue Module 1
+# Full-Stack Vue + Node - Module 1

 Code for the case-study app PrintBay